DV

 Strategy & risk

-QYLD tracks NASDAQ 100 with a covered call approach, while SVOL tracks VIX using an alternative strategy.
+QYLD tracks NASDAQ 100 with a covered call approach, while SVOL tracks VIX with an alternative approach.
 Beta is 0.49 for QYLD and 0.8 for SVOL, indicating QYLD is less volatile relative to the market.

 QYLD beta0.49